 Commonwealth Bank Awards Program

 The Awards program allows you to earn points when you use your CommBank Awards credit card for eligible transactions.
 You can redeem these points for over 1,000 items available through the CommBank Awards Program or in-store at Myer or Flight Centre.
 You can also transfer points to an eligible Velocity Frequent Flyer account or opt-in to Qantas Frequent Flyer Direct and have your Awards points transferred to your Qantas membership account on a monthly basis.
 Minimum transfer amounts and other terms and conditions apply and there is a $30 annual fee for opting-in to Qantas Frequent Flyer Direct.

 You can request a balance transfer from another financial institution or store card when you apply for a new Commonwealth Bank credit card.
 If you already have a Commonwealth Bank credit card, you can also apply for a balance transfer.

 As well as the low fee credit card options, CommBank offers a one year annual fee waiver if you apply for an eligible Commonwealth Bank credit card at the same time as your home loan application.
 (This offer excludes business liability credit cards, corporate cards and personal liability business credit cards without Awards.)

 NetBank is an online banking tool for CommBank customers.
 NetBank makes managing your Commonwealth Bank credit card account easy.
 You can also apply for other Commonwealth Bank products and services through NetBank, view recent purchases on your credit card account and make payments to accounts in Australia and overseas.

-- MasterCard fraud guarantee.
-If you’re account is compromised while you’re using the MasterCard payment networks (shopping over the counter or online), the MasterCard Zero Liability Guarantee may cover the cost of fraudulent charges.
+- Mastercard fraud guarantee.
+If your account is compromised while you’re using the Mastercard payment networks (shopping over the counter or online), the Mastercard Zero Liability protection may cover the cost of fraudulent charges.